timingsniper/SMIC-Weighted-Average-Grade-Calculator/README.md

 4. Confirm, and try installing the app again.

 Feel free to email/wechat me if there are problems regarding installation.
+Take a look at "troubleshooting" section of the website as well.
 (Contact information provided below)

 # Current Issues
 Ver 1.0: None yet.